Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Organizations and Background

+At the same time that SNEWS was assessing the upgrade process, SCiMMA was in the midst of its first release cycle for new cyberinfrastructure systems, \verb+HOPSKOTCH+~and the \verb+hop-client+ (Figure~\ref{fig:hopskotch}), using an Agile Scrum methodology~\cite{hopskotchSite,patrick_godwin_2020_4033483}.
+These systems were developed as part of SCiMMA's goal of supporting the MMA community's need for sustainable, industry-standard software tools and cyberinfrastructure for alert data management and sharing, in order to support the use-cases of its current stakeholders from LIGO, VRO, and IceCube~\cite{Chang:2019edd}.

-The connection between SNEWS and SCiMMA began when a member of SNEWS met with members of the SCiMMA team at a National Science Foundation ``Harnessing the Data Revolution'' grant meeting~\cite{hdr_nsf}.
-During the discussions, it became clear that HOPSKOTCH either provided or would provide the functionality required by the new SNEWS requirements.
-Together, they proposed an informal, remote cooperation between SNEWS and SCiMMA given the clear overlap of interests and the clear possibility to use HOPSKOTCH as a core dependency for SNEWS~2.0.
+The connection between SNEWS and SCiMMA began when a principle investigator from SNEWS met with leadership from the SCiMMA team at an in-person National Science Foundation ``Harnessing the Data Revolution'' grant meeting~\cite{hdr_nsf}.
+During the discussions, it became clear that \verb+HOPSKOTCH+ either provided or would provide the functionality required by the SNEWS~2.0 system, and that SNEWS could serve as SCiMMA's first true user group.
+While none of the developers from SNEWS and SCiMMA had met, the members shared a common language of scientific software development and the principle investigator discussions indicated that cooperation could lead to potentially-mutual benefits.
+Given this clear overlap of interests, the two groups proposed an informal, remote cooperation between SNEWS and SCiMMA.

-Initially, the cooperation began experimentally without direct collaboration between the groups (Phase 0 in Figures \ref{fig:timeline} and \ref{fig:phases}).
-To test the hypothesis that HOPSKOTCH would meet SNEWS requirements, the SNEWS developers carried out their own development using publicly-available code from SCiMMA~\cite{patrick_godwin_2020_4033483} without engaging the SCiMMA development team.
+Initially, the cooperation began experimentally without direct collaboration between the groups.
+To test the hypothesis that \verb+HOPSKOTCH+ would meet SNEWS's requirements, the SNEWS implementation team carried out their own development using publicly-available code from SCiMMA~\cite{patrick_godwin_2020_4033483,ScimmaTemplate} without directly engaging the SCiMMA client development team.
+This allowed SNEWS to explore the potential benefits of SCiMMA's systems without significant financial investment, as this required only partial effort from a handful of individuals without the need for a separate grant or funding source.
 To become more familiar with the code, the SNEWS team engaged with one of SCiMMA's virtual community workshops to further assess the value of a collaboration~\cite{ScimmaWorkshop2020}.

-Later, the partnership evolved into a dedicated bilateral collaboration (Phases 1 and 2 in Figures \ref{fig:timeline} and \ref{fig:phases}) involving members from both SNEWS and SCiMMA.
-This direct engagement ultimately catalyzed development for both organizations, but both teams were concerned with the inherent risks due to the collaboration's novel structure and the fact that each organization's development was at an early, prototyping stage.
-The main concerns were:
+This phase was a traditional example of a user-group adopting a piece of open-source software, wherein developers modify another group's existing codebase to fit their own needs without coordination or direct interaction between the groups.